top of page

 Download a balance sheet template:

-The balance sheet shows what a company or business owes and what it owes.
+The balance sheet shows what a company or business owns and what it owes.

-It's a super financial report for tracking debt, assets, and cash and checking an entity's financial health.
+It's a comprehensive financial report for tracking debt, assets, and cash, as well as evaluating an entity's financial health.

 Take my free financial analysis course if you want to analyse a balance sheet in more detail.